Cell Phone Radiation Charts – (SAR) Levels Of Popular Phones

 Just because one cell phone has a higher maximum SAR level, doesn't mean that the radiation level of normal use isn't higher or lower than another device with a different maximum SAR level.

-As the FCC puts it on their website: “cell phones constantly vary their power to operate at the minimum power necessary for communications; operation at maximum power occurs infrequently.
-Consequently, cell phones cannot be reliably compared to their overall exposure characteristics on the basis of a single SAR value.
+As the FCC puts it on its website: “Cell phones constantly vary their power to operate at the minimum power necessary for communications; operation at maximum power occurs infrequently.
+Consequently, cell phones cannot be reliably compared to their overall exposure characteristics based on a single SAR value.

 A few other reasons that SAR levels can be unreliable: